SvenMb/MecrispForth_boards/stm32f407_blackboard/README.md

 You should get the following output:
 ![demo.fs output](img/demo.jpg)

-## Demo for TFT-display with touch
+## Demo tPaint for TFT-display with touch

-Then import demo.fs via folie and start demo.
+Then import tpaint.fs via folie and start demo.
 ```forth
 !s tpaint.fs
 tPaint